dart-lang/build/builder_pkgs/mockito/README.md

 Mock library for Dart inspired by [Mockito](https://code.google.com/p/mockito/).

-Current mock libraries suffer from specifing method names as strings, which cause a lot of problems:
+Current mock libraries suffer from specifying method names as strings, which cause a lot of problems:
   * Poor refactoring support: rename method and you need manually search/replace it's usage in when/verify clauses.
   * Poor support from IDE: no code-completion, no hints on argument types, can't jump to definition